Northampton County, Pennsylvania: Economy

+The still preserved but now dormant steel stacks of Bethlehem Steel at the company's manufacturing headquarters in Bethlehem.
+In 2007, much of the former headquarters was acquired by Sands Bethworks, a casino later sold and renamed Wind Creek Bethlehem.

 Northampton County is part of the larger Lehigh Valley metropolitan region, which was historically a global leader in heavy manufacturing.
 As of 2023, the Lehigh Valley's gross domestic product (GDP) was $ billion, led by its manufacturing sector, which comprised $9 billion, or 16 percent.

 The county served as the global headquarters of Bethlehem Steel, founded in 1857 and based in Bethlehem, which was the nation's second-largest steel manufacturer after U.S. Steel for most of the 20th century.
 In 1982, Bethlehem Steel reported an unexpected loss of US$1.5 billion, and responded by promptly shutting down much of its operations.
 In 2001, the company declared bankruptcy, and it was dissolved in 2003.
 The plight of Bethlehem Steel is often cited as a prominent example of the impact of deindustrialization associated with the Rust Belt regions of the U.S. during the late 20th century.

 The county is also home to the global headquarters of C. F. Martin & Company, based in Nazareth, which manufacturers Martin Guitars, used by Johnny Cash, Elvis Presley, Bob Dylan, Hank Williams, Neil Young, John Lennon, Willie Nelson, Kurt Cobain, Eric Clapton, John Mayer, and other prominent guitarists.